What is the Helping Hand Programme?

 We aim to create a safe space to encourage members to speak up and seek additional help when they need it.
 Throughout the pandemic we have implemented a number of initiatives to increase support for members.

 MEMBER SUPPORT – We’ve created a dedicated support page for any members experiencing financial difficulties.
 We keep this regularly updated to ensure the right support is there for them when they need it.
-We also created a COVID-19 hub for clients to access for information and guidance to support their members.

 COMMUNICATION MATERIALS - We created a new Here to help leaflet which we send to members whenever we feel they would appreciate extra support.